Introduction

 The Importance of Resolving Unfinished Business

 Unfinished business can be anything from mending a relationship to seeing a loved one last time.
-Family members and caregivers must understand that these emotional needs are just as real as physical ones.
+Family members and must understand that these emotional needs are just as real as physical ones.
 Helping a loved one find this closure, whether it is through a conversation, a letter, or a visit, can be a profound gift.

 How Family Presence Can Affect the Dying Process